W1ll011/Data-Analysis-Projects/README.md

 ## Project 1: Yield Analysis using Synthetic Data

-The aim of this project was to perform yield analysis on synthetic data of a 300 mm wafer over 31 days of manufacturing.
+The dataset for this project contains synthetic data for a 300 mm wafer (containing 576 useable die) over 31 days of manufacturing in a fab.
+Present in the dataset are key electrical measures & test results, environmental variables, die location co-ordinates, and more.
+The aim of this project was to perform yield visualization and analysis to determine potential causes for die failures.

 ### Methodology

-1. Prompted Chat GPT to write a Python script that would simulate a typical dataset from a semiconductor fab that yield engineers would use for visualization and analysis.
+1. Prompted Chat GPT to write a Python script that would simulate a typical dataset from a semiconductor fab
-2. Made modfications to script
+2. Made modifications script
 3. Imported dataset into Power BI
-4. Used Python to generate a wafer map to visualize failed die
+4. Created useful Power BI measures from data
-5. Created a few Power BI measures of common yield metrics
+5. Built a dashboard to display key overall yield metrics
+6. Analyzed source(s) of die failure

 ### Some Visuals